A series of high-profile boating accidents has safety advocates preaching caution as we head into the height of Southwest Florida’s tourist season.

 Boating Safety in Southwest Florida

 Injury claims in these cases often hinge on identifying insured defendants.
 Inexperienced boaters in rented boats or on personal watercraft continue to be involved in an outsized number of boating collisions.
 For example, nearly half of all personal watercraft accidents in Florida involve a rental watercraft.
 These cases should always be reviewed by a Florida boat crash injury lawyer with significant experience handling boating accidents and injuries to tourists and Florida residents alike.

 Committing to boating safety is among the best things you can do to avoid becoming a statistic.
 In addition to always wearing a life vest and your kill switch lanyard, Florida offers a wealth of safety advice for resident and visiting boaters, including boater safety courses, and information on hypothermia, rip currents and safety equipment.
 Boaters should also always file a float plan.

-If you are injured in Fort Myers or any of the navigable waters of Florida or the U.S, contact our injury attorneys at the Garvin Law Firm at 800.977.7017 for your free initial consultation.
+If you are injured in Fort Myers or any of the navigable waters of Florida or the U.S, contact our injury attorneys at the Garvin Injury Law at 800.977.7017 for your free initial consultation.